niccokunzmann/niccokunzmann.github.io/essays/_posts/2018-03-13-informational-sovereignty-and-the-opening-of-cuba-to-the-internet.md

 2. hardware and import deficit
 3. informational sovereignty

-For the first two I would argue that they are not the driving factor as there exist ways to which already pass around this.
+For the first two I would argue that they are not the driving factor as there exist ways which already pass around this.

 Digital sovereignty plays a huge role in the opening of Cuba to the internet.